zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/compliance-adherence-reporting/decisions/003_custom_controls.md

 ## Constraints

 1. We should limit the maximum number of compliance frameworks a project can have.
+In the beginning we can keep this limit as 20 and increase later on if needed.
 1. We should limit the maximum number of compliance requirements a framework can have.
+In the beginning we can keep this limit as 50 and increase later on if needed.
 1. We should limit the maximum number of fields an expression can have.
 In the beginning we can keep this limit as 5 and increase later on if needed.
 1. We should create an allowlist of project settings and associations that could be used for creating expressions.